Greg McKeown (author): Public Speaker

 McKeown speaks on how to live and lead as an Essentialist.
 McKeown interviewed Al Gore at the Annual Conference of the World Economic Forum in Davos, Switzerland, and received an invitation to speak at his Annual Innovation Conference.
 McKeown has been interviewed on television and radio shows including NPR's All Things Considered and NBC.

 Personal life

 Originally from London, England, McKeown now lives in California with his wife, Anna, and their four children.
-He is a Bishop in the Church of Jesus Christ of Latter-day Saints.
+He served for three years as a lay bishop (an unpaid, volunteer position) in The Church of Jesus Christ of Latter-day Saints.